 Today’s lesson will continue with the discussion about the nature and reliability of New Testament manuscripts with a discussion on what do we do if we find out that our favorite Bible passage may not belong in the Bible.

-Today we move into the history of English translations.
+Part 1: The history of English translations.
 It is a surprisingly intriguing story that even involves murder and mayhem.
 Who would have thought?
 Join us.